-This pump is designed to be operated mounted on a stand with an optional suction elbow.
+This pump is designed to be mounted on a stand in a dry pit with an optional suction elbow.

 Install and secure the stand in the floor of the dry pit.
+Install the upper gasket on the stand, and position the pump on the stand.
+Install the lower gasket on the suction elbow and secure the elbow to the stand and pump with the provided screws.

-Position the pump on the stand.
-Install the screws through the suction elbow and stand and tighten fully.
+Align the elbow with the system suction piping and secure.
+Align the pump casing flange with the system discharge piping and secure.